-- Ensure that all new staff and local committee members, complete appropriate and relevant SIAMS training as part of an induction programme. - Ensure that the local committee is fully involved with the crafting of the school's Christian vision. - Champion SIAMS related matters. - Monitor and receive regular updates on this area from relevant school staff through termly written reports from the Headteacher. - Along with all LC members, be occasional visitors in the school's acts of collective worship. - If the school has a team of staff who form a 'SIAMS related group', the lead member should be able to attend. - Attend any relevant training and be involved in the process of SIAMS Interim Assessment.
+- Seek assurance that all new staff and local committee members, complete appropriate and relevant SIAMS training as part of an induction programme. - Ensure that the local committee is fully involved with the crafting of the school's Christian vision. - Promote SIAMS related matters. - Monitor and receive regular updates on this area from relevant school staff through termly written reports from the Headteacher. - Along with all local committee members, be occasional visitors in the school's acts of collective worship.

-- Be familiar with the SIAMS Self-Assessment Template available from the CofE SIAMS website. - In collaboration with the LC Chair , be involved in the process of completing the Self-Evaluation.
+- If the school has a team of staff who form a SIAMS related group, the link member should be able to attend. - Attend any relevant training and be involved in the process of SIAMS Interim Assessment. - Be familiar with the SIAMS self-assessment template available from the CofE SIAMS website. - In collaboration with the local committee Chair, be involved in the process of completing the self-evaluation.